McDonnell Douglas

-McDonnell Douglas Corporation was a major American aerospace manufacturing corporation and defense contractor, formed by the merger of McDonnell Aircraft and the Douglas Aircraft Company in 1967.
+McDonnell Douglas Corporation was a major American aerospace manufacturing corporation and defense contractor.
+It was formed by the merger of McDonnell Aircraft Corporation and the Douglas Aircraft Company in 1967.
 Between then and its own merger with Boeing in 1997, it produced well-known commercial and military aircraft, such as the DC-10 and the MD-80 airliners, the F-15 Eagle air superiority fighter, and the F/A-18 Hornet multirole fighter.

 The corporation's headquarters were at St. Louis Lambert International Airport, near St. Louis, Missouri.